aqib-javed1119/Java-and-other-front-end-projects/Web development projects/Responsive Web design projects/Tribute page/README.md

 ###  • Used CSS and HTML
+###  • Responsive Web page which can be accustomed to any screen size
 ###  • Link to the project = https://cdpn.io/daniyal11355/debug/jOMObbV/yYMyLaDVjEak
 ###  • The project layout can be seen below =